 I have had the pleasure to watch pupils who spoke no English be able to explain to me how they enjoyed skiing or explain the idea of revenge and anxiety.
 Pupils who could not structure an essay write coherently and succinctly after a mere 3 tutorials.
 Watching their confidence grow is what keeps me coming to school in the mornings.

-My particular strengths lie in music and it is here I am able to deliver a course that these pupils have never experienced.
 Our Christmas concert was a particular success; with songs from the Lion King, Film scores, Ray Charles and of course Christmas songs!
 In September the students were nervous and shy; by December the outcome was unbelievable and I am very proud of what we achieved.

 If you want to teach in Spain, you must know that not every day is easy in a teaching experience where each day is distinct; where you are dealing with people, emotions and of course teenage hormones!
-However, I have learnt that being able to watch and aid in the development of what I hope will become a confident and ambitious group of adults is all I ever wanted from a job.
+However, I have learnt that being able to watch and aid in the development of what I hope will become a confident and ambitious group of adults is all I ever wanted from a placement like this.

 2014/2015.
 Posted by Elena B.